1j01/pixelweaver/README.md

 You can drag an exported file back onto the app to load up the program.
-Note that this is totally **unsandboxed** for now, and there isn't a reasonable way to preview a program before running it.
+Note that this is totally **unsandboxed** for now, and there isn't a reasonable way to preview a program's code before running it.

 ## Usage